Peachying/testinlineedit/node-azure-tools.md

 ## Azure CLI
-Azure CLI is optimized for managing Azure from the command line. for managing Azure resources from the command line. for managing Azure resources from the command line.
+Azure CLI is optimized for managing Azure from the command line. for managing Azure resources from the command line. for managing Azure resources from the command line.TEST for managing Azure resources from the command line.

 ![CLI](media/node-azure-tools/cli.png)